A Car Enthusiast’s Dream – Driving A Nissan GTR Rental in Japan

 - Night Time: 23,040 yen

 Toll roads and gas were a significant part of the cost as well, especially the fuel.
-Premium fuel is what is needed for high-performance cars, and while I’m sure my driving had nothing to do with it, the amount of fuel purchase was much higher than driving a regular car in Japan. 😉
+Premium fuel is what is needed for high-performance cars, and while I’m sure my driving had nothing to do with it (haha), the amount of fuel purchased was much higher than driving a regular car in Japan.

 Other Cars to Rent from Omoshiro Rent-A-Car